SixtoSaez/PhillySNUG/README.md

 PhillySNUG
 ==================

-Code for the server-side of the demo code.
+Code for the server-side of the demo

 The solution contains three separate routes that represent a standard ASP.NET MVC web application; an HTTP-based API for use with the RealWorld.ApiClient project; and an implementation of a REST API complete with the use of hypermedia links.
 The RealWorld.RestClient project uses the REST version of the web application.